pod-os/PodOS/docs/decisions/0008-full-text-search.md

 Users should be able to find things by name / label.
 The PodOS navigation bar should be enhanced to a search bar, where users can enter plain text instead of full URIs.
-Also users shall be able to link things to one another and there need to find them by a name they remember instead of a crypting URI.
+Also, users shall be able to link things to one another and there need to find them by a name they remember instead of a cryptic URI.

 ## Considered Options